egc112/ddwrt/adblock/readme.md

 ### Simple Adblock for DDWRT

-Use domainlists for DNSMasq > 2.86 with format `local=/blockeddomain/`
+This scripts uses domainlists for DNSMasq > 2.86 with format `local=/blockeddomain/`
+The script has already some default sources for blocklists incorporated which should work for normal operation but
-Popular source of domain lists:
+if you want more than see these popular sources of domain lists:
 - https://github.com/hagezi/dns-blocklists/tree/main/dnsmasq
 	You can get the URL of the list by clicking on the `RAW` button in the upper right corner, remove `https://`
 	and add the URL to the URL list in the script.